tobyking3/viking-wars/lectures/lecture6/PITCHME.md

 > "FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
 THEY SHOULD DO IT ONLY."

+- Short

 ---

 #### Comments / Documentation

 - Only if it adds value
-- Explain intent (why and NOT what)
+- Explain intent (why and **NOT** what)
 - Keep up to date, or don't keep at all

 ---

 #### Using 3rd Party Code

+Write new code only if

+- library too complex for use case
+- library doesn't cover use case fully

-- Isolate via own bridge / adapter
+When using a library isolate via own bridge / adapter

 ---